UNArqui17i-D/FrontEnd/README.md

 ## CORS Problems in chrome browser

-For Run in Chromium Browser in Lunix use this command from terminal for open browser
+For run in Chromium Browser in Lunix use this command from terminal for open browser
 ```
 $ chromium-browser --disable-web-security --user-data-dir
 ```